Blog Support

 The traditional trust-based approach is perimeter-based, meaning it focuses on protecting the network's perimeter.
 The Zero Trust approach is user-based, meaning it focuses on verifying the identity of the user or device trying to access the network, regardless of where they are located.

-Default trust vs. Continuous verification:
+Default trust vs. Continuous verification

 The traditional trust-based approach assumes that everything inside the network perimeter can be trusted by default.
 The Zero Trust approach assumes that no user or device can be trusted by default and requires continuous verification of every user, device, and application that tries to access the network.

-Wide access vs. Least privilege:
+Wide access vs. Least privilege

 The traditional trust-based approach often grants wide access to network resources by default.
 The Zero Trust approach is based on the principle of least privilege, which means that users and devices only have access to the resources they need to do their jobs.

-Reactive vs. Proactive:
+Reactive vs. Proactive

 The traditional trust-based approach is reactive, focusing on responding to cyber threats after they have breached the perimeter.
 The Zero Trust approach is proactive, focusing on preventing cyber threats from accessing the network in the first place.

-Zero Trust vs Trust Based
+Zero Trust vs Trust Base Network

 Conclusion